ferdikoomen/openapi-typescript-codegen/docs/basic-usage.md

     --name <value>            Custom client class name
     --useOptions              Use options instead of arguments
-    --useUnionTypes           Use union types instead of enums --exportCore <value>      Write core files to disk (default: true) --exportServices <value>  Write services to disk (default: true) --exportModels <value>    Write models to disk (default: true)
+    --useUnionTypes           Use union types instead of enums --useNullForNoContent     Use null for returning instead of undefined if a response returns 204 no content --exportCore <value>      Write core files to disk (default: true) --exportServices <value>  Write services to disk (default: true) --exportModels <value>    Write models to disk (default: true)